hushmirror/hush3/doc/security-warnings.md

 - Determine the values of your secret spending keys, as well as which notes you are spending, by observing cache side-channels as you perform a JoinSplit operation.
-This is due to probable side-channel leakage in the libsnark proving machinery.
+This is due to probable side-channel leakage in C++.

 - Determine which notes you own by observing cache side-channel information leakage from the incremental witnesses as they are updated with new notes.